77Vincent/vinslider/README.md

 ### Javascript:

-    var selector = document.querySelector('DOM element');
+    var object = document.querySelector('DOM element');

-    var options = {
+    var config = {
       mode: slide,
       duration: 3500,
       ......
     };

-    var vinslider = new Vinslider(selector, options);
+    var vinslider = new Vinslider(object[, config]);

-* The selector needs to be a native DOM element.
+* The object to be passed needs to be a native DOM element.
-* If no custom option is given, Vinslider will be initialized with the default options.
+* Config is optional, Vinslider will be initialized with default config if no custom config are given.
+* Can only give certain configs as you need, no to pass all configs listed in the documentations at a time.
 * You can create several instance of Vinslider within one page with different options by this way.

 ### HTML: